 Your current tech and systems may have served you well, but expansion often means an upgrade or total replacement is required to meet the demands of a growing company.
 For example, an increased volume of orders and thus size of stockholding might require investment in warehouse inventory management systems to cater for heavier workloads.

 Present data storage may require an upgrade or rethink to meet expansion demands.
 For example, you may consider moving over at least in part to cloud computing for increased data capacity without the heavy expense of physical storage.
+Cloud Computing will help you in such and many other cases.
+Collecting your data in one place, which will be available 24/7 is really a great tool for every business.

 Change in management roles